netrunner-zeronet/netrunner-zeronet-manual/prerequisite.md

-This section explain what to do right after plugged in your zerobox.

 # Setup a safe browser on your device

 On your computer, tablet or phone, we recommend to install [Firefox browser](https://www.mozilla.org/en-US/firefox/) to browse ZeroNet with.